How to Add Any Ring Device to Apple HomeKit

 - Less time-consuming.

-- No coding knowledge needed.
+- Little bit of coding knowledge needed.

 - Very much simplified.